the-turing-way/the-turing-way/chapters/testing.md

 [Software testing fundamentals system testing](http://softwaretestingfundamentals.com/system-testing/) **Copyleft - 2019 STF**

 SYSTEM TESTING is a level of software testing where a complete and integrated software is tested.
-The purpose of this test is to evaluate the system’s compliance with the specified requirements.
+The purpose of this test is to evaluate the system's compliance with the specified requirements.

 Analogy